git-tfs/git-tfs/doc/paket.md

 ## The paket files

-The executables are in the folder `.paket`.
-It should contains (at least):
+Normally, The paket executables are in the number of 2:
 * `paket.bootstrapper.exe` which automatically download the `paket.exe` file.
 It must be committed in the git repository.
 * `paket.exe` which is the main executable that we will call if needed.
 It must NOT be committed in the git repository (paket team release very often!!!).

+But to easy the use of paket, we use it in [magic mode](https://fsprojects.github.io/Paket/bootstrapper.html#Magic-mode)!
+The `paket.bootstrapper.exe` has been renamed to `paket.exe` and will download `paket.exe` automatically if needed (to stay up to date!) and 'forward' the command to it.

 The others files used by paket are (all must be committed):
 * the `paket.dependencies` file, situated along the sln file, which contains all the nuget packages used in the project with the wished version.